- Getting ahead in a crowded marketplace

 Outsourcing your development is an option, but it’s only a temporary plug that isn’t sustainable in the long run.
 Outsourcing to external vendors means a loss of ownership over your software development team and, subsequently, the delivery of sub-standard products built by engineers who lack customer focus.

 Which only leaves the most effective option: offshoring.
-There are many benefits of offshoring which make it the perfect solution for saving costs, improving production, and focusing on your core competencies.
-By hiring offshore developers, you’re not just leveraging lower-cost talent: you’re building a highly-skilled software team that’s a value-driving extension of your business.
+There are many benefits of offshoring which make it the perfect solution for saving costs, scaling at speed, and focusing on your core competencies.
+By hiring offshore developers, you’re not just leveraging lower-cost talent — you’re building a highly-skilled software team that’s a value-driving extension of your business.

-However, to successfully build an offshore team and hire world-class offshore developers, you need to move through the right process.
+To successfully build an offshore team and hire world-class offshore developers, you need to move through the right process.
 As the experts in building offshore teams, we like to think we’ve come closer than anyone else to mastering the process.
-Here are our tips for establishing a bulletproof recruitment process and hiring offshore developers who will transform your business.
+Here are our tips for establishing a bulletproof recruitment process:

 1. Define your requirements clearly